 Cycle Khlong Bang Luang and the Artist’s Village

-Cycling back lanes and skirting along small tree lined canals you will arrive at an old wooden market with a historic community temple.
+Cycling back lanes and pedaling along small tree-lined canals you will arrive at an old wooden market with a historic community temple.
 Centuries ago trading communities formed along the canals on the outskirts of Bangkok to buy the goods coming to market from the outlying farms and orchards.
 The former wealth of these trading communities can be seen in the elegant architecture of the temples they left behind.

 A local Thai lunch by Bang Luang Canal

 Enjoy a simple tasty Thai lunch in a local eatery by the canal in the grounds of the community temple.